tainacan/tainacan-wiki/install.md

 Download Tainacan from the [official WordPress repository](https://wordpress.org/plugins/tainacan) or install it directly from your WordPress Dashboard.
 You can also visit its [Github page](https://github.com/tainacan/tainacan).

+See the [tainacan installation tutorial](tainacan#how-to-install-the-tainacan-plugin-on-wordpress) for step-by-step installation.

 ## Tainacan default theme ##

 Tainacan will run with any WordPress theme.
 However, to take the most of all it’s features, you should use a theme that supports Tainacan.

 Download “Tainacan Interface” theme from the [official WordPress repository](https://wordpress.org/themes/tainacan-interface) or install it directly from your WordPress Dashboard.
 You can also visit its [Github page](https://github.com/tainacan/tainacan-theme).

+See the [theme installation tutorial](theme#tema) for step-by-step installation.

 ## Development Downloads ##